-In 1994, Zagar started working on the vacant lots located near his studio at 1020 South Street.
-He first constructed a massive fence to protect the area then spent years sculpting multi-layer walls out of found objects.
-In 2002, the Boston-based owner of the lots discovered Zagar’s installation and decided to sell the land, calling for the work to be dismantled.
+In 1991, Zagar started working on the vacant lots located near his studio at 1020 South Street.
+He first mosaicked the buildings on either side of the property, then spent years sculpting multi-layer walls out of found objects.
+In 2004, the Boston-based owner of the lots discovered Zagar’s installation and decided to sell the land, calling for the work to be dismantled.
 Unwilling to witness the destruction of the now-beloved neighborhood art environment, the community rushed to support the artist.
-After a two year legal battle, his creation, newly titled Philadelphia’s Magic Gardens, became incorporated as a nonprofit organization with the intention of preserving the artwork at the PMG site and throughout the South Street region.
-Zagar was then able to develop the site even further; excavating tunnels and grottos while adding his signature mosaics to every surface.
+His creation, newly titled Philadelphia’s Magic Gardens, quickly became incorporated as a nonprofit organization with the intention of preserving the artwork at the PMG site and throughout the South Street region.
+Zagar was then able to develop the site even further; excavating tunnels and grottos.

 In 2008, Philadelphia’s Magic Gardens opened to the public and visitors now have the opportunity to participate in tours, art activities, hands-on interpretive experiences, workshops, concerts, exhibitions, and much more.

 Though Philadelphia’s Magic Gardens was originally created by Isaiah Zagar, PMG operates independently of Zagar as a 501(c)3 nonprofit art environment.
 Zagar does not own PMG or have a vote on its Board of Directors.
 Philadelphia’s Magic Gardens has its own staff and Board of Directors, and showcases and cultivates the work of various artists and talents from around the world while supporting values that include originality, community, and inspiring others.